 Whether you play sports at an amateur or professional level.
-As an athlete the demands of running, jumping, throwing or tackling can result in painful tears, sprains, and strains.
+As an athlete, the demands of running, jumping, throwing or tackling can result in painful tears, sprains, and strains.
 People of all ages suffer from some form of sports injury in their lives and getting back to playing again is the most important thing.
-Chiropractors are trained to deal with a wide range of sports injuries from Achilles, hamstring, calf, groin, thigh strains to tennis elbow, neck , back or a shoulder sprain.
-By getting your injury assessed and treated this will not only get you back on your feet faster, but also screen out any bad habits that can lead to further injury.
+Chiropractors are trained to deal with a wide range of sports injuries from Achilles, hamstring, calf, groin, thigh strains to tennis elbow, neck, back or a shoulder sprain.
+By getting your injury assessed and treated, you will get back on your feet faster and also screen out any bad habits that can lead to further injury.

 “Sports injuries” are injuries that happen when playing sports, exercising or involved in any active play.
-During many sports, body contact, fast stops and starts, and positioning place an unusual amount of strain on the spine and structural system.
-The Muscles, Joints and ligaments can be affected from overuse, trauma or repetitive motions.
+During many sports – body contact, fast stops and starts, and positioning place an unusual amount of strain on the spine and structural system.
+The muscles, joints, and ligaments can be affected by overuse, trauma or repetitive motions.
 Some are from accidents.
 Others can result from poor training practices or improper gear.
 Not warming up or stretching enough before you play or exercise can also lead to injuries.
 The most common sports injuries are:

 - Sprains and strains